gipsi/gipsi.github.io/README.md

 ## [NotePad++](https://notepad-plus-plus.org/downloads/) | [VS Code](https://code.visualstudio.com/) | [Atom](https://atom.io)
 ---

+### Feb 10
+### Day 10 - Line oriented format - R5 #100DaysOfCode

+HTML exercise  using  different tags and "line oriented" format to constructing a Web Page  that's a poetry quotation and a list of alternative meanings of the same word, shareable with [CodePen](https://codepen.io/gipsi/pen/ExNgzPG).

+Read: [Line-oriented programming language,](https://en.wikipedia.org/wiki/Line_(text_file)) programming languages that interpret the end of line to be the end of an instruction or statement.

 ### Feb 9
 ### Day 9 - White space and Capitals - R5 #100DaysofCode